odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 The [Domain](https://github.com/pmjones/adr/blob/master/ADR.md#model-versus-domain) is the place for the complex [business logic](https://en.wikipedia.org/wiki/Business_logic).

-Instead of putting the logic into gigantic (fat) "Models", we but the logic into smaller, specialized **Service** classes, aka Application Service.
+Instead of putting the logic into gigantic (fat) "Models", we put the logic into smaller, specialized **Service** classes, aka Application Service.

 A service provides a specific functionality or a set of functionalities, such as the retrieval of